 Get an extra dose of vitamin N (nature) and relax with family and friends as you picnic at one of our parks.
 Whether you’re visiting with your family or want to host a larger corporate function, our conservation areas have a place for you.

 Choose from open space, a shady nook or waterfront view to enjoy an impromptu picnic.
 Groups of 20 or more should plan ahead and make a reservation.

 Our Picnicking Locations

 Island Lake has six reservable picnic areas or pavilions.
 Sites vary in size and we can accommodate up to 500 guests, making Island Lake a great option for family get-togethers, company picnics or birthday celebrations.
 Individual tables are scattered throughout the park for small groups and spontaneous meals.

-Terra Cotta has seven reservable picnic sites and pavilions available.
+Terra Cotta has six reservable picnic sites and pavilions available.
 Sites can accommodate up to 400 guests and let you take in the sounds of nature in the heart of the Niagara Escarpment.
 Individual tables are located near the Park Store and washrooms for small groups and unexpected visits.

 The Outdoor Education Centre is also available for indoor events for up to 60 people.
 If you’re interested in reserving this space, please contact [email protected] for more details.

 Ken Whillans offers individual picnic tables located around the ponds for small picnics.
 Take in the water view or cast a fishing line while you enjoy your packed lunch.